-This No Salt Vegan Vegetable Soup is healthy, gluten-free, oil-free, contains only 110 calories per serving with no added salt (NAS).
-It’s a low sodium vegetable soup recipe that’s whole food plant based (WFPB), easy to make, and a most excellent choice if you’re looking for something light, nutritious and delicious.
+This No Salt Vegetable Soup is healthy, gluten-free, oil-free, contains only 110 calories per serving with no added salt (NAS).
+It's a low sodium vegetable soup recipe that's whole food plant based (WFPB), easy to make, and a most excellent choice if you're looking for a vegetable soup recipe that's light, nutritious and delicious.

-It’s back to plant-based basics with my Vegan Vegetable Soup that’s loaded with fresh vegetables and uses no added salt.
+It's back to plant-based basics with my healthy Vegetable Soup that's loaded with fresh vegetables and requires no added salt.
 This hearty soup is nutrient-dense, high protein, low fat, low calorie, and high fiber.
 The word that comes to mind when I think about this recipe is sustainability, the guiding influence behind my work and perhaps yours, too!

 Health Benefits of Vegan Vegetable Soup